sdipto7/Enrollment-Management-System/README.txt

-This is a course-user management console-project using hibernate framework.
+This is a course-user management console-project using hibernate and JPA.